mohanraj1980/AZ500-Lab/Instructions/Labs/Module_3/LAB_03_Analyze audit logs and reports.md

 3. You will not see any results, please read the below warning warning
-**Note**: Because we have set up logs on a new database with test data, there are minimnal log available to see, to show how log are displayed in example we can use example log analytics website that is populated with example data to view.
+**Note**: Because we have set up logs on a new database with test data, there are minimal log entries available to see.
+To show how logs are displayed, we can use the example log analytics website that is populated with example data.

 ### Task 2 - Analyze audit logs and reports